jhower786/imathas_web_guide/index.md

   <h2>What is Live Poll?</h2>
   <ul class="accordion" data-accordion="">
     Live Poll is a digital quizzing and attendance tool that is free for students and faculty.
 It integrates seamlessly with Canvas for any FIU course and can geofence polling to any location on campus.
-Live Poll allows faculty to give both formative and summative assessments with many answer formats available such as multiple-choice, essay, file upload, matching, multiple-answer, function and more.
+Live Poll allows faculty to give both formative and summative assessments with many answer formats available such as multiple-choice, essay, file upload, matching, multiple-answer, number, function and more.
     <br> <br>